by Janis / 0 comments - Orginally published:5th November 2019

 Berlin Wall sections in Potsdamer Platz

-Potsdamer Platz played a pivotal role in the fall of the wall, and its border crossing opened on 11th November 1989.
+Potsdamer Platz played a pivotal role in the fall of the Wall, and its border crossing opened on 11th November 1989.

-Today this part of town has completely been regenerated and is home to the Sony centre.
+Today, this part of town has completely been regenerated and is home to the Sony centre.
 As you wander throughout the city of Berlin, you’ll keep seeing markers in the ground where the Berlin Wall would have stood.

 Hit the road

-You must visit
+You really should visit

-If you're interested in historical Berlin then also check out - 'A visit to The Reichstag Building, Berlin'.
+Why not check out our post for more - 'A visit to The Reichstag Building, Berlin'.

 * This post may contain links to affiliated sites where we earn a small commission at no additional charge to you.